 Based upon the findings of fact, it is determined that the potential for additional traffic generated by the expected amount of development (residential, restaurants, and academic) through 2020 will not result in significant degradation along North Fort Harrison Avenue.
-There is adequate capacity for potable water, wastewater, and solid waste generation to accommodate the maximum demand generated by the projected development.
+There is an increase in demand for potable water and generation of wastewater, and a reduction in the generation of solid waste, but there is adequate capacity to accommodate the maximum demand generated by the projected development.
 Furthermore, the City has sufficient parkland and recreation facilities so the new development will not negatively affect the adopted Level of Service for parkland and recreational facilities.

-Impact on Natural Resources [Section 4-603.F.5]
+Location of District Boundaries [Section 4-602.F.6]